This uses the Kubescape CLI to scan the clusters and run commands.

-- GOOGLE_APPLICATION_CREDENTIALS environment variable or
+- GOOGLE_APPLICATION_CREDENTIALS` environment variable

 If you're missing the

-application_default_credentials.json, but you do have GCP access from the shell, run the following command to create it:
+application_default_credentials.json file, but you do have GCP access from the shell, run the following command to create it:

 gcloud auth application-default login